EXPLAINER: Can Chauvin get his convictions tossed on appeal?

 He said appellate courts won’t simply let Chauvin’s lawyers theorize that jurors might have heard Waters’ comments.
 Rather, they must offer proof that specific jurors heard the comments and that those comments influenced their votes to convict, he said.

-The same goes for statements by prosecutors allegedly disparaging the defense case and for the contention that jurors found Chauvin guilty because they feared triggering angry protests if they didn’t
+The same goes for statements by prosecutors allegedly disparaging the defense case and for the contention that jurors found Chauvin guilty because they feared triggering angry protests if they didn’t.

 The defense must present compelling evidence — typically admissions from jurors themselves — that such statements and fears caused them to find Chauvin guilty, Brandt said.